Iran Travel Guide Center 2024 | Tips for First-time Visitors

 1. Seven Hostels in Isfahan: Offers free parking, high-speed internet, breakfast, and air-conditioned non-smoking rooms.
 Located near restaurants and attractions like Naqsh-e Jahan Square.

 2. Ragrug Hostel: Rag Rug is a modern hostel based in Esfahan, Iran.
 Founded by a millennial Iranian entrepreneur, Rag Rug features 5 private rooms and 5 co-ed 8-people & 12-people bunkbed rooms over its 3-storied layouts.
-In addition, the hostel welcomes guests with welcoming arms, 24/7 reception service, a panoramic-viewing rooftop presiding over Esfahan streets, a plants-filled side yard for coffee chat.
+In addition, the hostel welcomes guests with welcoming arms, 24/7 reception service, a panoramic-viewing rooftop presiding over Esfahan streets, and a plants-filled side yard for coffee chat.

 3. Bazaar Traditional House: Clean rooms with private bathrooms, air conditioning, and a fridge.
 Known for its polite and helpful staff.